Overview of the social care sector

 How do I get a job in the sector?

-Jobs often carry a high level of responsibility - you may be taking care of people with physical or mental health issues, safeguarding children, mentoring victims of substance misuse or working to rehabilitate offenders.
+Jobs in social care often carry a high level of responsibility - you may be taking care of people with physical or mental health issues, safeguarding children, mentoring those with a history of substance misuse or working to rehabilitate offenders.
 As such, some experience working with diverse groups is essential.

 Internships and work shadowing opportunities in the sector can be difficult to find, often due to the sensitive nature of the work.
-Do some research to identify the organisations you'd like to work for and if you can't find a formal work experience programme, consider contacting companies speculatively for opportunities.
+Do some research to identify the organisations you'd like to work for.
+If you can't find any formal work experience, consider contacting companies speculatively for opportunities.
 Find out how to ask employers for work experience.
-Alternatively, university job shops or your local JobCentre Plus may be able to help you find work experience vacancies.
+Alternatively, university job shops or your local JobCentre Plus may be able to help you find work experience vacancies in hard to break into sectors.

 Volunteering is a great way to gain experience in a social care role.
 You'll give your time to a worthy cause and gain great hands-on experience to use in university or job applications.
-You can volunteer in schools, youth clubs and community settings, befriend and support the elderly or disabled, work with charities to combat poverty and man helplines to help someone undergoing a mental health crisis.
+You can volunteer in schools, youth clubs and community settings, befriend and support the elderly or disabled, work with charities to combat poverty and supporthelplines to assist someone undergoing a mental health crisis.

 What are the key issues in social care?

-The report found that the staffing crisis is being caused by organisations failing to attract and retain workers - often losing existing staff to better-paid industries such as hospitality and retail, particularly post-pandemic.
+Staff retention is an issue as many social care workers are leaving their roles due to burnout, poor pay and job insecurity, and the industry is losing its staff to better-paid industries such as hospitality and retail.
 As a result, the number of unfulfilled posts are rising, leaving care providers with no other option than to limit their services, which has had a huge impact on those in need.

 Find out more